Updated July 3, 2023

 Introduction to Benefits of Cloud Computing

-If you hold an e-mail account and, more specifically, a Gmail account, I am sure you have made use of or at least heard of Google drive.
+If you hold an e-mail account, specifically a Gmail account, I am sure you have used or at least heard of Google Drive.
 Have you ever wondered where it is located or what it is?
-Google Drive is a drive just like a C drive or D drive on your system’s hard drive.
-In this topic, we are going to learn about the Benefits of Cloud Computing.
+Google Drive is like a C or D drive on your system’s hard drive.
+In this topic, we will learn about the Benefits of Cloud Computing.

-But, Google Drive isn’t exactly on your system; it’s a drive that’s accessible over the internet.
-So where is Google drive then?
-Well, Google drive happens to be in a location that we refer to as “the cloud”.
-Google Drive is the most popular and widely used cloud storage as of today.
+But Google Drive isn’t exactly on your system; it’s a drive that’s accessible over the internet.
+So where is Google Drive, then?
+Well, Google Drive is in a location we call “the cloud.”
+Google Drive is the most popular and widely used cloud storage today.

 On the other hand, the term “computing” refers to the utilization of technology to perform a task at hand.

-Thus, cloud computing may be defined as the utilization of various technology-provided services that are made available over the internet.
+Thus, cloud computing may be defined as utilizing various technology-provided services made available over the internet.